-- 1.1 Nothing in this document shall override the provisions of the Instrument and Articles of Government of Harrow Richmond & Uxbridge Colleges (HRUC) which at all times are to be regarded as the primary sources of guidance. - 1.2 It is the responsibility of the Governance Director to interpret the following documents and to advise the Corporation (or if appropriate the Chair of the Corporation) if at any time it appears that the Corporation (or an individual member of the Corporation) is in breach of the regulations: - Instrument and Articles of Government - Standing Orders for the Conduct of Meetings and Related Issues - 1.3 A number of other documents will be considered when conducting Corporation business: - Financial Memorandum with the Education & Skills Funding Agency (ESFA) - Governor Training Materials - Good practice guides for Governance Professionals - Code of Conduct for Members of the Corporation - Managing Public Money Guidelines, HMT - 1.4 In addition to the documents referred to above, the Governance Director will have regard to longstanding custom and practice as far as it relates to work of the Corporation.
+- 1.1 Nothing in this document shall override the provisions of the Instrument and Articles of Government of Harrow Richmond & Uxbridge Colleges (HRUC) which at all times are to be regarded as the primary sources of guidance. - 1.2 It is the responsibility of the Chief of Staff and Governance to interpret the following documents and to advise the Corporation (or if appropriate the Chair of the Corporation) if at any time it appears that the Corporation (or an individual member of the Corporation) is in breach of the regulations: - Instrument and Articles of Government - Standing Orders for the Conduct of Meetings and Related Issues - 1.3 A number of other documents will be considered when conducting Corporation business: - Financial Memorandum with the Education & Skills Funding Agency (ESFA) - Governor Training Materials - Good practice guides for Governance Professionals - Code of Conduct for Members of the Corporation - Managing Public Money Guidelines, HMT - Novel, Contentious and Repercussive Transaction Guidelines HMT - 1.4 In addition to the documents referred to above, the Chief of Staff and Governance will have consideration and regard to longstanding custom and practice as far as it relates to work of the Corporation whilst ensuring the Corporation develops as required.